Baseball players say talks futile, tell MLB to order return | WTOP

-The union’s action Saturday night could lead to a season of about 50 games rather than the 82 initially proposed by MLB.
+The union’s action might lead to a season of about 50 games rather than the 82 initially proposed by MLB.
 The Major League Baseball Players Association could respond by filing a grievance that would be heard by arbitrator Mark Irvings, arguing players are owed hundreds of millions of dollars in damages due to a shorter season.

+Overall, this all could spark lengthy litigation over money and a renewal of the sport’s labor wars.
+It could even prompt some star players to sit out.

 “It unfortunately appears that further dialogue with the league would be futile,” union head Tony Clark said in a statement.
 “It’s time to get back to work.
 Tell us when and where.”